 To accommodate our students while they attend our 5-day training session, we have contracted with a local hotel to provide accommodations for out-of-state students.
 National EMS Institute also provides shuttle service, meal vouchers, and much more when students purchase the Travel Package.

 Students use the Jones & Bartlett Learning Management System (LMS).
 Instruction for our Online/Hybrid EMT course is delivered through media (PowerPoints, videos, links, and audio technology) via the Internet.
-Students must post weekly responses in the discussion board in order to successfully to complete this program.
+Students must post weekly responses on the discussion board to complete this program.
 Included in the Learning Management System is the E-book Emergency Care and Transportation of the Sick and Injured 11th Edition.